-The Hematology/Oncology Division is part of the Department of Medicine and the leading specialty service for the organization of the Henry Ford Cancer Institute.
+The Hematology/Oncology Division is part of the Department of Medicine and the leading specialty service for Henry Ford Cancer.
 As one of the largest, adult cancer institutes in Michigan, we have treated patients from across the U.S. and worldwide.
 We offer the complete range of diagnostic tests, advanced research therapies, and support services for cancer patients.

 Our cancer institute conducts 15 multidisciplinary tumor boards regularly.
 We offer the full range of advanced chemotherapies and other therapies including alkylating agents, antimetabolites, antitumor antibiotics, immunotherapies, mitotic inhibitors, nitrosoureas, and hormone therapies.
 Our Division’s Bone Marrow/Stem Cell Transplant program offers autologous, allogeneic, and syngeneic transplants.
 We regularly perform some of the most complex stem cell transplants in the country.